mayhathaway/systems-final/README.md

   - May Hathaway: User signal handling, chatlogs
   - Lei Lin: Games, private messaging
   - Sasha Wald: Creation of chat functionality + username & password system
-- #### Timeline
-  - 1/19: Completion of username and password system as well as chat logs
-  - 1/14: Completion of basic system which allows clients to chat with each other
-  - 1/24: Completion of games + high-score/game progress record
-  - 1/27: Misc: Bug fixing, handling user quits & private messages
-  - (Insert due date here): Project complete

 # Chat Server in C
 #### by May Hathaway, Sasha Wald, and Lei Lin (Period 10)